“

 unusually sensitive to normal androgen levels in the blood,

 or when Androgen levels rise.
-The growth of facial hair in

 Clinically in most cases, hirsutism is a sign